Download

 A parallel version of PHT3D is also available.
 It can be obtained from the Cloud-Share of University of Oldenburg:

-For the parallel version under Microsoft Windows it is required to install another software package from Microsoft, i.e., MSMPI, so to say the communicator between the used MPI processes.
-It is included in the above Cloud link, but can be also downloaded from the official Microsoft download center:
+For the windows version it is required to install another software package, i.e., Intel One API MPI, so to say the communicator between the used MPI processes.
+The software is can be downloaded from the above Uni Oldenburg Cloud link or from the official Intel website:

 DISCLAIMER: